What is DOL Starter?

 Since the DOL starter connects the motor directly to the main supply line, the motor draws a very high inrush current compared to the full load current of the motor (up to 5-8 times higher).
 The value of this large current decreases as the motor reaches its rated speed.

-A direct on line starter can only be used if the high inrush current of the motor does not cause an excessive voltage drop in the supply circuit.
+A direct on line starter can only be used in circumstances when the high inrush current of the motor does not cause an excessive voltage drop in the supply circuit.
 If a high voltage drop needs to be avoided, a star delta starter should be used instead.
 Direct on line starters are commonly used to start small motors, especially 3 phase squirrel cage induction motors.

 As we know, the equation for armature current in the motor.The value of back emf (E) depends upon speed (N), i.e. E is directly proportional to N.